Prepaid card pros and cons

 - transaction fees (eg 3% of the value of each purchase)

-- UK and overseas ATM withdrawal fees (typically up to £3).
+- UK and overseas cash machine withdrawal fees (typically up to £3).

 In addition, some prepaid card providers will also impose a charge if you don’t use the prepaid card for, say, over a year.
 This is especially unfair as you won’t earn any interest on money held on a prepaid card, either.

 Aside from charges and the lack of interest earned on prepaid cards, there is no protection for losses under Section 75 of the Consumer Credit Act.
 So, you might be better off opting for a Visa-backed prepaid card to receive cover under the chargeback system.

 As you can't get any credit on standard prepaid cards (hence they are not prepaid credit cards), you must make sure that you have enough money loaded on them before making purchases or withdrawals.
 Otherwise you could find yourself in an embarrassing situation at the cash machine or checkout.